Why id Attribute Value must be Unique in HTML?

 Conclusion

-To ensure proper functionality, consistency in the styling, and accessibility, the id attribute should be unique within the HTML document.
-If your code has many duplicate ids, it makes the debugging process harder, and this leads to unexpected behaviour.
+To ensure proper functionality, consistency in styling, and accessibility, the HTML id attribute should be unique within the HTML document.
+If your code has many duplicate ids, it makes the debugging process harder, and this leads to unexpected behavior.
 You can follow the best practices and use classes whenever it is necessary.
 Therefore, you get a clean HTML code.

 Why id Attribute Value must be Unique in HTML? – FAQs